The start of a new school year is just around the corner! Accordingly, this post is chock-full of fun ways to celebrate going back to school.

 Back-to-School Ice Breaker Bingo

 I created a holiday-themed ice breaker bingo game for a Christmas party years ago.
 Once I realized teachers were downloading it in August to use in their classrooms, I published this back-to school version of the same getting-to-know-you game.
+(Hint: It’s a fun activity for homeschool co-ops, too!)

 School Supply Shopping